tarwn/lessthandot-hugo/blogs/content/posts/2011-06-16-productivity-is-not-the-only.md

   - screamy people

 ---
 Measurements have value.
 Measure something over time and we have a baseline.
 Monitor that measurement and we can see problems before they become obvious.
 Experiment with minor changes, and we can compare to the baseline to tell if we have improved or hurt our performance.
-Collect enough measurements and trends will emerge, exposing a layer of information we didn&#8217;t have access to before.
+Collect enough measurements and trends will emerge, exposing a layer of information we didn't have access to before.

-<quote style="text-align: center; display: block; font-size: 110%">&#8220;If you cannot measure it, you cannot improve it&#8221; &#8211; Lord Kelvin</quote>
+<quote style="text-align: center; display: block; font-size: 110%">“If you cannot measure it, you cannot improve it” &#8211; Lord Kelvin</quote>

-But this isn&#8217;t just relevant to our servers, our software, and our support systems, it&#8217;s also relevant to ourselves and our work.
+But this isn't just relevant to our servers, our software, and our support systems, it's also relevant to ourselves and our work.

 ## Ongoing Measurements